Gruximillian/sequential-keybinding/README.md

 ### The options object

-A really nice way of providing parameters for functions is by providing the object with the properties that hold the parameter values.
+A really nice way of providing parameters for functions is by providing the object with the properties which hold the parameter values.
 It is most useful in cases where there are many parameters to be passed to the function and especially in cases where those parameters are optional and represent some sort of configuration for the function.
 The parameters that we need for the `keyMapper` function, `keystrokeDelay` and the new `eventType` to be added, really do look like the configuration values.
 One extra benefit of using the object to pass the parameters to the function is that the order of the parameters doesn't matter.

 Here's how we can do that now: